 - Enjoy a game of cards with Mr. Potato Head Rummy.

-- Treat your child to some Mr. Potato Head Stickers.
+- Treat your child to the story Mr. Potato Head Stickers.

 - Make some Mr. Potato Head Cupcakes.

-If you enjoy recipes and craft ideas, be sure to print out the calendar of National Days in April.
+If you enjoy doing puzzles, be sure to check out the word search printable of national days in April.
 It is a great way to keep track of some fun national days.

 Pin this post for National Mr. Potato Head Day for later